dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you don't design your own life plan, chances are you'll fall into someone else's plan.
-And guess what they have planned for you?
-Not much.
+  Everyone enjoys doing the kind of work for which he is best suited.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1503 days)
+## 🌟 Experiences (1504 days)

 ### 🧮 Programming languages